ooddle

 What the Vagus Nerve Does to Your Body

 The vagus nerve runs from your brainstem down through your throat, lungs, heart, and gut.
-It carries signals in both directions.
+It carries signals in both directions, from brain to body and body to brain.
 When vagal tone is high, you feel calm, social, present.
 When vagal tone is low, you feel anxious, defensive, foggy.
+The same external event lands very differently depending on which state your nervous system is in.

 People with high vagal tone tend to recover from stress faster, sleep better, and report fewer anxiety symptoms.
-The good news is vagal tone is trainable.
+They also digest food more efficiently and report better mood stability.
+The good news is vagal tone is trainable, the same way muscles are trainable.
+Daily practice raises the resting baseline.

 How You Know It Is Working